-ADO.NET Connection Manager in SQL Server Integration Services enables SSIS packages to connect with Database using managed .NET provider.
+ADO.NET Connection Manager in SQL Server Integration Services enables SSIS packages to connect with the Database using managed .NET provider.
 For example, an SSIS ADO.NET connection manager uses the SqlClient data provider to connect with Microsoft SQL Server.
 Following are some of the crucial properties of the ADO.NET Connection Manager:

 - The SSIS ADO.NET Connection Manager uses a managed .NET provider to access the Database.